mfyuu/pr.mfyuu.com/README.md

 const config = {
 	// ...
 	LINKS: {
-		domain: `https://pr.namidapoo.com`, // The hostname of your site
+		domain: `https://pr.mfyuu.com`, // The hostname of your site
-		repo: 'https://github.com/namidapoo/pr.namidapoo.com', // GitHub repository name ( will be the link of octocat icon 🐱 )
+		repo: 'https://github.com/mfyuu/pr.mfyuu.com', // GitHub repository name ( will be the link of octocat icon 🐱 )
-		username: 'namidapoo', // GitHub username
+		username: 'mfyuu', // GitHub username
 		includeYourOwnPRs: 'true', // Include your own PRs 'true' or 'false' },
 	// ...